decorative image for blog on using containers to improve php application security

 • Group zendphp with GID 10001

-This default configuration ensures teams make the conscious choice to increase privileges on derivative containers only when necessary.
+This default configuration ensures teams make the conscious choice to increase privileges on derivative PHP containers only when necessary.

 Note: Images for ‘php-fpm’ always run worker processes as the ‘zendphp’ user.